Skip to main content

 How can I use Ollama to reduce costs in development?

 Register Ollama as your IChatClient for non-production environments.
-Your application code doesn't change — only the DI registration differs between development (Ollama endpoint) and production (Azure OpenAI endpoint).
-This eliminates API costs entirely during development and testing.
+Your application code does not change — only the DI registration differs between development (Ollama endpoint with a local model such as phi4-mini) and production (Azure OpenAI endpoint).
+This eliminates API costs entirely during development and testing, which adds up quickly once you are actively building and debugging features.

 What is the Azure OpenAI Batch API and how much does it save?